Keith Black (surgeon): Early life

 Keith Black was born in Tuskegee, Alabama.
 His mother, Lillian, was a teacher and his father, Robert, was the principal at a racially segregated elementary school in Auburn, Alabama; prohibited by law to integrate the student body, Black's father instead integrated the faculty, raised standards, and brought more challenging subjects to the school.

-Seeking better educational opportunies, Black's parents found new jobs and relocated the family to Shaker Heights, Ohio where he attended Shaker Heights High School.
-Already interested in medicine, Black was admitted to an apprenticeship program for minority students at Case Western Reserve University, and then became a teenaged lab assistant for Frederick Cross and Richard Jones (inventors of the Cross-Jones artificial heart valve) at St. Luke's Hospital in Cleveland.
+Seeking better educational opportunities, Black's parents found new jobs and relocated the family to Shaker Heights, Ohio where he attended Shaker Heights High School.
+Already interested in medicine, Black was admitted to an apprenticeship program for minority students at Case Western Reserve University, and then became a teenage lab assistant for Frederick Cross and Richard Jones (inventors of the Cross-Jones artificial heart valve) at St. Luke's Hospital in Cleveland.

 At 17, he won an award in a national science competition for research on the damage done to red blood cells in patients with heart-valve replacements.
 He attended the University of Michigan in a program that allowed him to earn both his undergraduate degree and his medical degree in 6 years.
 He received his M.D. degree from the University of Michigan Medical School in 1981.